 - Receive treatment or recover from a serious injury or illness.

 - Care for an immediate family member (such as a parent, spouse, or child) with a serious injury or illness.

 - Bond with a new child (whether born or adopted).

 Your employer has to give you this unpaid leave, and they can’t retaliate against you for taking it.
 Under federal and state law, you may be entitled to other types of medical leave as well.
 And if your employer has their own medical leave policy, they must enforce it fairly, without unlawful discrimination or retaliation against employees who exercise their rights.

-If you’re being denied medical leave or retaliated against for taking medical leave, you have legal recourse, and our legal team can help.
-Contact us today to discuss your situation with an experienced FMLA attorney.
+If you’re being denied medical leave or retaliated against for taking medical leave, you have legal recourse, and our FMLA attorneys can help.
+Contact us today to discuss your situation with an experienced member of our legal team.